What are queries?

 Entering query criteria lets you specify exactly what type of information you want your query to retrieve.
-Simply type the desired criteria in the Criteria: row of the field you wish to search.
+Simply type the desired criteria in the Criteria: row of the field you want to search.

-Here, the criteria have been set so that the query will search for records with "Raleigh" in the City field, and zip codes that are not "27610", "27615", or "27616" in the Zip Code field.
+Here, the criteria have been set so the query will search for records with "Raleigh" in the City field and zip codes that are not "27610", "27615", or "27616" in the Zip Code field.

 Showing or Hiding Fields

-You may wish to include fields in the design of your query, but hide them in the query results.
-To hide a field, simply uncheck the checkbox in the Show: row of that field.
+You may want to include fields in the design of your query but hide them in the query results.
+To hide a field, simply uncheck the check box in the Show: row of that field.

 You can sort the data retrieved by a query.
-Simply click in the Sort: row of the field you wish to sort, and select either an Ascending or Descending sort.
+Simply click in the Sort: row of the field you want to sort and select either an Ascending or Descending sort.
 By default, query results are not sorted.

 Field and Table Names

-The first row of the Design Grid contains the names of the fields included in the query.
-Directly beneath each field name is the name of the table that field belongs to.
+The first row of the design grid contains the names of the fields included in the query.
+Directly beneath each field name is the name of the table the field belongs to.

 The Design Grid

-The bottom part of the Query Design View is called the Design grid.
+The bottom part of Query Design view is called the design grid.
 It contains a table that lists all the fields included in the query.
 Within this table, you can set criteria to specify which information the query should retrieve.

 The Object Relationship Pane